What to give for a bar or bat mitzvah.

 But, you’ve got questions:

-Let’s first give you a very short explanation of what a Bar/Bat Mitzvah is, which will aid you in your gift choice.
+Let’s give you a very short explanation of what a Bar/Bat Mitzvah is, which will aid you in your gift choice.

 Trust us-- it will all come together in a moment.

 It was first documented around the sixth century when Jewish boys, age 13 became a Bar Mitzvah.
 This meant that they were in a sense a leader in their community.
 For example, reading prayers in front of the congregation and assuming certain responsibilities.

 But, it wasn’t until the 13th or 14th century that we learned about a boy reading Torah in front of the congregation.
 This changed up the game somewhat, upping the ante.

 The girls?
 Well, they lagged behind a few (ok A LOT) centuries.